jeremydenoun/iprofilesync/README.md

 All dependencies are included in node_modules/ in a correct version and describe in package.json you can show it with npm list.

-Actually 3 npm modules are customized for assure correct behavior :
+Actually we use 2 npm modules customized for assure correct behavior :

-    * chef (0.3.0-custom) => I replace forsake usage by rsautl wrapper module customized by myself to be synchronous (if no callback provided)
+    * iprofilesync-chef (0.3.0-custom) => I replace forsake usage by rsautl wrapper module customized by myself to be synchronous (if no callback provided)
-    * commander (2.3.0-custom) => I would like a "interactive cli" so I add it
+    * iprofilesync-commander (2.3.0-custom) => I would like a "interactive cli" so I add it
-    * simple-plist (0.0.3-custom) => This module use deprecated plist function so I fix it (we can merge with master if they fix it)

 ### Installation